bartoszbogacz/kartomat/README.md

 - Global player UUID that remembers the playerAvatar.text so that if a player joins his name is set automatically

+- Multiple views sharing the same player.
+Change map of sockets from player->socket to socket->player

 # Nive to have

 - Player Avatars that can be dragged